Upliner/CharMorph_Docs/docs/source/Character editing.rst

 * **Current:**
   This method doesn't change vertices consisting vertex group, it only recalculates weights of these vertices.
-It works well if there is not more then 4 vertices in current vertex group.
+It works well if there is not more than 4 vertices in current vertex group.

 * **n nearest joints:**
-  Takes vertex groups of n already calculated joints and mixes them to match goint location as close as possible
+  Takes vertex groups of n already calculated joints and mixes them to match joint location as close as possible

 * **Nearest bone:**